mrdk/mind/doc/streams.rst

 .. word:: file-i?	( -- flag ) |K|, "file-i-question"

    Test whether the end of the current file stream is not yet reached.

-.. word:: file-eof	( -- flag ) |K|, "file-e-o-f"

-   Test whether the end of the current file stream is reached.

 Low Level I/O